Shigatse: Highland Barley Germplasm Bank

+Ethnicity

+Of the city's resident population, 42,501, or 5.32%, were Han Chinese; 748,443, or 93.77%, were Tibetans; and 7,209, or 0.9%, were other ethnic minorities.
+Compared with the 2010 Chinese Census, the Han population increased by 16,691, or 64.67%, and accounted for 1.66 percentage points of the total population; the populations of various ethnic minorities increased by 78,170, or 11.54%, and accounted for 1.66 percentage points of the total population.
+Among them, the Tibetan population increased by 76,779, an increase of 11.43%, accounting for a decrease of 1.73 percentage points in the proportion of the total population.

 Transport

 Rail

-The Lhasa–Xigazê Railway connects Xigazê Railway Station with Lhasa and further connects with Qinghai via Qinghai–Tibet Railway.
+The Lhasa–Shigatse Railway connects Shigatse Railway Station with Lhasa and further connects with Qinghai via Qinghai–Tibet Railway.
 It takes about three hours to travel between Lhasa and Shigatse by train.

 It is possible to get back to Lhasa within the same day by train.

 Air

 Shigatse Peace Airport began operations on 30 October 2010 after an Airbus A319 landed safely, making it Tibet's fifth commercial airport.
 It is located 43 kilometres from Samzhubzê District at Jangdam Township at an elevation of 3,782 metres.
 The airport will be capable of supporting 230,000 passengers annually by 2020.

+Shigatse Tingri Airport opened in December 2022.

 Road

 China National Highway 318 and China National Highway 219 are the main roads in and out of Shigatse.

 Counties

 Climate

-Shigatse has an elevation-influenced humid continental climate (Köppen climate classification: Dwb).
+Shigatse has an elevation-influenced monsoonal humid continental climate (Köppen climate classification: Dwb, Trewartha Dclo) When using the -3 C isotherm, Shigatse has a subtropical highland climate (Köppen climate classification: Cwb, Trewartha Dolo).